ABDewanusa/receipt-log/PRD.md

 A new user can:
 - Send a receipt photo via Telegram
 - Receive confirmation
-- Download a usable CSV of expenses
+- View expenses on the web or download a usable CSV

 All within **under 2 minutes**, with:
 - ≥ **70% of receipts producing a correct total amount**